Villa Clara, Entre Ríos

 Villa Clara is a village located in the Villaguay Department, in the center of the province of Entre Ríos, Argentina.

-According to the Argentine census bureau, it had 2,726 residents in 2010.
+According to the Argentine census bureau, INDEC, it had 3120 residents in 2022.

-The village was named after Maurice de Hirsch's wife, Clara Bischoffsheim (1833 – 1899).
+The village was named after Maurice de Hirsch's wife, Clara Bischoffsheim (1833–1899).
 Hirsch was a German Jewish philanthropist who sponsored large-scale Jewish emigration to Argentina.

+There are objects related to the Jewish colonization of the "Colonia Clara" in the Municipal Historical Museum.
+There is a wide range of objects: Jewish immigration, railway, daily life, documents, etc.

+The primary school n.° 84 Río Negro was created in 1911 as Escuela Nacional n.° 37 "Rio Negro".
+In 1978 it was transferred to the provincial government with its current name.

+The French writer and journalist Joseph Kessel is from this town.